 Rachel B. Hooper

-Rachel B. Hooper joined Shute, Mihaly & Weinberger in 1984 and has served as the firm’s Managing Partner since 1998.
+Rachel B. Hooper joined Shute, Mihaly & Weinberger in 1984 and served as the firm’s Managing Partner from 1998 to 2015.
 Before joining the firm, Ms. Hooper worked for two years as Law Clerk to the Honorable Laughlin E. Waters, United State District Judge, Central District of California.
 Ms. Hooper’s practice includes representation of environmental groups and public agencies in matters involving CEQA; NEPA; Endangered Species Act; and state laws governing general plans, zoning, forestry, annexations, and climate change.
 An expert in election law, Ms. Hooper has drafted and defended land use initiatives on behalf of community groups and local governments, and has prepared numerous referenda challenging local legislative approvals.

 Ms. Hooper has extensive litigation experience in federal and state courts, at both the trial court and appellate levels.
 She defended Napa County in DeVita v.
 County of Napa, litigation challenging a 30-year agricultural preservation initiative, ultimately prevailing in the California Supreme Court.
 She served as plaintiffs’ lead attorney in litigation setting aside Placer County’s approval of the Martis Valley Community Plan, and in a legal action resulting in the rescission of a 20-year water privatization contract approved by the City of Stockton.
 More recently, litigation filed by Ms. Hooper succeeded in halting construction of the Regents Road Bridge over Rose Canyon in San Diego; overturning Riverside County’s approval of a large development known as the “Villages of Lakeview;” and halting the development of a poorly planned ski resort on Dyer Mountain in Lassen County.